-We offer a comprehensive Perioperative Blood Conservation Program at the University of Maryland, designed to minimize the use of blood products and intended to provide a safe environment for cardiac patients who want to minimize their exposure to blood products either because of their religious beliefs or because they have known contraindications to blood elements.
+Cardiac anesthesia offer a comprehensive Perioperative Blood Conservation Program at the University of Maryland, designed to minimize the use of blood products and intended to provide a safe environment for cardiac patients who want to minimize their exposure to blood products either because of their religious beliefs or because they have known contraindications to blood elements.

-Our division is committed to develop innovative and cutting-edge approaches in the areas of brain protection and heart failure.
+The Division of Cardiac Anesthesia is committed to developing innovative and leading-edge approaches in the areas of brain protection and heart failure during surgical procedures.

-This page was last updated: June 10, 2013
+This page was last updated: February 3, 2014